ssp21/ssp21-spec/ssp21.md

 * The **||** operator denotes the concatenation of two byte sequences.
 * The **[b1, b2, .. bn]** syntax denotes a, possibly empty, byte sequence.
-* The **len()** function returns the length of a byte sequence as a 2-byte unsigned big endian byte sequence.
-* The **++** operator applied after an integer variable implements post-increment, namely it returns the current value and then increments it by 1.

 ### Diffie-Hellman (DH) functions